-- Servers which require fewer jumps, in order to deliver the site’s content
+- Servers that require fewer jumps, in order to deliver the site’s content

 - The server, which is closest to the requesting client depending on the number of network seconds

-- The server, which is current most available and has the highest level of server performance
+- The server, which is currently most available and has the highest level of server performance

 - Load Balancing – The CDN is capable of balancing out the load and sharing the responsibilities among various servers and caches.

 - Caching – The CDN is smart enough to capture and store caches of your site’s most popular content.
 This makes it readily available to end-users.